calidion/aex/README.md

 ) => Promise<boolean | undefined | null | void>;
 ```

-so we can simply define handle specific middlewares as follows:
+so we can simply define handler specific middlewares as follows:

 ```ts
 const options = {